 25 Facts about Annabel Joseph

-1. I was born in January, and while I don’t believe in astrology, I totally act like a Capricorn.
+1. I was born on January 11, and while I don’t believe in astrology, I totally act like a Capricorn.

 2. I LOVE TIGHTS.